 The “Men Only” hotel next to the pawn shop is an interesting relic of the neighborhood’s transient history.
 This hotel today is one of the last remaining “cubicle hotels” in Chicago.
 People stay in a small room – at most 6-by-10 feet – with chicken wire ceilings separating them.
 Bathrooms are shared, as is a communal space with television.
 Historically day laborers stayed in these minimal confines for temporary jobs downtown.
 Today it’s the Ewing Annex Hotel, and many of the residents are on disability and stay longterm for low-income housing.

 At the corner of Van Buren and Clark, the Bock Building, built in 1897, is only two stories though it was originally intended to have gone to 12.
-The building’s owner Johnny, is a small businessman who controls much of the corner’s real estate.
-He jokingly likes to claim that his last name is “Boni Vino,” which is the name of his bar and pizzeria Boni Vino on the Van Buren streetside.
+The building’s owner Johnny, is a small businessman who controls much of the corner’s real estate and owns a lovably dive-y pizzeria.
 He leases offices on the second floor to small businesses owners and non-profits.
-When I stepped up there, I imagined that the faint scent of cigars lingering in the wood-paneled hallway perhaps comes from old-school trader, a vestige of yesteryears at the Board of Trade.

-Among the white checkered tables of Boni Vino Restaurant, I had a chat with Johnny about the neighborhood.
-He took over the building and restaurant that his parents started over 50 years ago.
+I had a chat with Johnny about the neighborhood in his cramped, old-school upstairs office.
+He took over the restaurant that his parents started over 50 years ago.
 On top of owning the Bock Building, he has the adjoining one at Clark and Van Buren, which has likely the only exterior physical relic left from the old Chinatown (pictured below).
 The current tenant, a Mexican restaurant called La Cocina, has a sign designed to look like a Chinese pagoda.
 The incongruity of that sign has always caught my eye and piqued my curiosity.

 Chinatown Moves South